Edward Bagnall Poulton: Career

 Poulton enlarged the Hope entomological collections with his catches in the field which earned him the nickname of "Bag-all" Poulton.
-Many of the specimens are unmounted and held in biscuit tins (possibly acquired through Huntley & Palmer biscuits owned by his wife's family).
+Many of the specimens are unmounted and held in biscuit tins.

-In his 1896 book Charles Darwin and the Theory of Natural Selection, Poulton described the Origin of Species as "incomparably the greatest work" the biological sciences had seen.
+In his 1896 book Charles Darwin and the Theory of Natural Selection, Poulton described Darwin's On the Origin of Species as "incomparably the greatest work" that the biological sciences had seen.
 Critics of natural selection, Poulton contended, had not taken the time to understand it.
-This is an evaluation which is much more widely held today than it was then, during the so-called eclipse of Darwinism.
-The contemporary ignorance of the mechanism of inheritance stood in the way of a full understanding of the mechanism of evolution.